13 Cairo Egypt Scams Every Tourist Should Know (I Fell for Few)

 Bargaining

-To avoid getting scammed: No harm in asking for a lower price.
+To avoid getting scammed: Khan El Khalili market is where this happens most — sellers there expect tourists to negotiate, so go for it.
+No harm in asking for a lower price.
 Sellers often start high, especially when they spot a tourist because they expect you to negotiate.
-Go for it.

 Perfume/Spice/Tea